mtsch/Ripserer.jl/CONTRIBUTING.md

 ## Documentation Fixes and Improvements

-If you find typos, weird wording or missing information in the docs, don't hesistate to open a pull request or issue.
+If you find typos, weird wording or missing information in the docs, don't hesitate to open a pull request or issue.
 When editing docs, I recommend clicking "Edit on GitHub" and using GitHub's online editor.